 Also read: How to Plan a Solo Trip to Ladakh

 This is one of the perfect months for Ladakh trip if you can make it in the first half before Monsoon hits the Himalayan region.
 Roads are in near perfect condition and all of Ladakh is open for visitors including some of the internal roads like Wari La route.
 Entire Ladakh at this time is filled with tourists and the valleys will present you with grand vistas all around.

 If greenery is on your mind, then this is the time to go.
-You may encounter rain however it will be limited to areas around Kullu, Manali, Srinagar and Sonamarg as Ladakh experiences very little rain (except for the unfortunate cloud burst incident).
-Once you cross Baralacha La on Manali Leh route and Zoji La on Srinagar Leh highway, you enter a rain shadow area where there is either very little or no rain at all.
-Travelling at this time will present you with lush green valleys however be ready for a lot of slush, landslides, puddles and possibly also resulting roadblocks and even traffic jams.
+You may encounter rain; however it will be limited to areas around Kullu, Manali; Srinagar and Sonamarg as Ladakh experiences very little rain (except for the unfortunate cloud burst incident).
+Once you cross Baralacha La on Manali Leh route and Zoji La on Srinagar Leh highway; you enter a rain shadow area where there is either very little or no rain at all.
+Traveling at this time will present you with lush green valleys; however be ready for a lot of slush, landslides, puddles and possibly also resulting roadblocks and even traffic jams.

 Month of September is a perfect time for Ladakh visit.
 Monsoon is gone but greenery is still all around, Ladakh is blossoming with colors everywhere, hotels and guest house are all functional and roads are in near perfect condition.
 The entire Ladakh brims with astonishing beauty at this time.
 The only annoying part of traveling at this time the Raid-de-Himalayas rally which in my opinion is a disturbance to everyone except for the ones participating in it.